Fumohouse/godot-luau-script/docs/src/usage/building-and-installation.md

 - `git clone https://github.com/Fumohouse/godot-luau-script --recurse-submodules`, or
 - `git submodule update --recursive` if the repository is already cloned.

-#### Windows

-`godot-luau-script` uses a symlink to link `bin/` to `test_project/bin/`.
-These symbolic links are not supported on Windows.
-If you want to run tests, you will need to copy the folder (including built binaries) yourself.

 ### Supported platforms

-`godot-luau-script` officially supports compilation using recent versions of Clang, GCC, MinGW, and MSVC, and building for Windows, macOS, and Linux.
+`godot-luau-script` supports compilation using recent versions of Clang, GCC, MinGW, and MSVC, and building for Windows, macOS, and Linux.
 LLVM (`clang++`, `clangd`, `clang-format`) utilities are preferred where possible.

 ### Building

 Ensure that a supported toolchain is installed.
-You will also need to install [Python 3](https://www.python.org/) and run `python -m pip install scons` to install SConstruct (or, if on Linux, SConstruct is available through some package repositories).
+You will also need to install [Python 3](https://www.python.org/) and run `python -m pip install scons` to install SConstruct.
+If on Linux, SConstruct is also available through some package repositories.

 If you are running a Python version older than 3.11, you will need to `python -m pip install tomli` for TOML support.